nextcloud/appstore/docs/storedeveloper.rst

 Frontend
 --------

-The frontend is written in TypeScript and compiles to ES6 and RequireJS.
+The frontend is written in TypeScript and compiles to ES6 using Webpack.

 To run the frontend build make sure that all your deps are up to date::